QianyeYang/mpmrireg/README.md

 * Please note that this demo is only working on CPUs.
 We recommend our users to train/test the real world clinical data via GPUs, in order to get faster training/testing speed.

+## Feedbacks
+* Please be free to create issues in this repo and to let me know if there're any problems.
+Thanks!